 The description of a diamond’s purity is called its Clarity.
 The amount and location of internal flaws, called inclusions, or external marks, known as blemishes are what determine a diamond’s clarity.
 The fewer flaws a diamond has, the rarer it is, and the more it’s value.

 All diamonds are systematically graded and plotted under 10X magnification.
 The clarity grades, assigned by various diamond grading labs, rate the diamonds from being completely flawless to imperfect to the naked eye.
 The clarity characteristics – the internal and external flaws of a diamond and their effect on the diamond’s clarity grade are determined on the basis of five key factors.
 They include: the number, position, nature, size, and color or relief of inclusions and blemishes.
 Diamonds can range from “IF” (Internally Flawless) to “I3” (Included, Level 3).
 Importantly, beyond a certain level of clarity, the naked eye cannot tell the difference between diamonds.
-But for valuation purposes, greater clarity has a significant effect on price.
+Clarity has a significant effect on how are diamonds valued: the greater the clarity, the higher the price.

 The presence or absence or these internal and external features or irregularities can have a positive or a negative influence on the worth of a diamond.
 Clarity is the characteristic of a diamond that sets apart each individual stone, helps separate the imitations from the real deal, and helps provide gemologists and scientists valuable information about the formation of a diamond.